EnchantingSwift/essential-developer/README.md

 ```
 Given the customer doesn't have connectivity
-  And there's a cached version of the feed
+  And there’s a cached version of the feed
+  And the cache is less than seven days old
  When the customer requests to see the feed
- Then the app should display the latests feed saved
+ Then the app should display the latest feed saved

+Given the customer doesn't have connectivity
+  And there’s a cached version of the feed
+  And the cache is seven days old or more
+ When the customer requests to see the feed
+ Then the app should display an error message

 Given the customer doesn't have connectivity
   And the cache is empty